roubachof/Sharpnado.TaskLoaderView/README.md

 For more about that, you can read this post on Sharpnado: https://www.sharpnado.com/taskloaderview-async-init-made-easy/.

-For deeper understanding of Composition vs Inheritance, my session at XamExpertDay: https://github.com/roubachof/SLIDES_FreeYourselfFromIsBusy.
+For deeper understanding of Composition vs Inheritance, my session at XamlExpertDay: https://github.com/roubachof/SLIDES_FreeYourselfFromIsBusy.

 The `TaskLoaderNotifier` is a loading component for your tasks, and is commonly used in your view models.